CarterCommunity/Carter/README.md

 As mentioned earlier Carter will scan for implementations in your app and register them for DI.
 However, if you want a more controlled app, Carter comes with a `CarterConfigurator` that allows you to register modules, validators and response negotiators manually.

 Carter will use a response negotiator based on `System.Text.Json`, though it provides for custom implementations via the `IResponseNegotiator` interface.
-To use your own implementation of `IResponseNegotiator` (say, `CustomResponseNegotiator`), add the following line to the initial Carter configuration, in this case as part of `Startup.cs`:
+To use your own implementation of `IResponseNegotiator` (say, `CustomResponseNegotiator`), add the following line to the initial Carter configuration, in this case as part of `Program.cs`:

 ```csharp